17 December - 11 March 2020

 Popular science description

 Note: The popular science description must be written in Swedish, unlike the rest of the application.
-In the Pre-proposal/Project outline, the popular science description may be very brief.
-In the Full proposal, the popular science description must be comprehensive and suitable for information purposes.
+For the outline application, the popular science description may be brief.
+For the full application, the popular science description must be detailed and able to be used for information purposes.

-Ethical considerations (applicable only for those invited to submit a full application)
+Ethical considerations (only applies to those invited to submit a full application)

-Describe the ethical issues raised by the research and how they are managed in the research work.
-Explain also why the research questions and expected results justify the conduct of the research, in view of the ethical issues raised.
+Describe the ethical issues raised by your project or corresponding.
+You must also describe how you plan to address ethical dilemmas that may arise.
+Please justify why the research should be carried out against the background of the ethical issues you have identified.
+How do your research questions and expected results measure up in relation to the ethical issues?
 Please also state whether the research involves any handling of personal data, or experiments on animals or human subjects.
-If no ethical issues are raised, please state this.
+If no ethical issues are raised, please justify this also.

 No other appendices need to be attached to this field.